developer-zebra/developer-zebra-site/src/datawedge/8-1/guide/input/barcode/index.md

 ### Document Capture

-**Document Capture** requires a custom template designed with an anchor barcode and designated with the areas to capture as an image, such as text fields in the document. **Document Capture Template** (in DataWedge v8.1 or earlier) or **Document Capture Selection** (in DataWedge 8.1.45 or later) specifies the template to be used for document capture with **SimulScan** or **Document Capture** scanning mode.
+**Document Capture** requires a custom template designed with an anchor barcode and designated with the areas to capture as an image, such as text fields in the document.
+Contact Zebra to create a custom Document Capture template. **Document Capture Template** (in DataWedge v8.1 or earlier) or **Document Capture Selection** (in DataWedge 8.1.45 or later) specifies the template to be used for document capture with **SimulScan** or **Document Capture** scanning mode.
 Once properly configured, scan the anchor barcode to capture the area as an image.
 Different fields in the document can be captured in separate images.
 This is useful in situations such as delivery operations, to capture the address and signature in delivery forms as separate images for proof of delivery.

 To configure, in the **NG SimulScan configuration** screen tap on **Document Capture Template** (in DataWedge v8.1 or earlier) or **Document Capture Selection** (in DataWedge 8.1.45 or later) and select a template for the document to be captured.
 It is required to enable **[Use content providers](../../output/intent/#intentoutputsetup)** option in Intent Output to retrieve scanned data.
 Refer to **[Import NextGen SimulScan Templates](../../admin)** and **[SimulScan template](/mx/datawedgemgr)** section of DataWedge Manager CSP on how to add a template to this selection.